The color of a company’s logo can matter. In fact, your customers might think your logo’s color is very important.

 Learning which companies have green logos and how their green logos have helped them could help you decide whether your company should have a green logo.

-Here is a list of companies that have logos in green:
+Here is a list of companies that have green logos:

 - Animal Planet